 Throughout this section, there are references to the "Instantaneous RMS SIS URE."
 This is a statistical basis SIS URE (note the "RMS" statistical qualifier), where the measurement quantity is the Instantaneous SIS URE, and the span of the statistic covers that one particular point ("instant") in time across a large range of spatial points.
 This is effectively the evaluation of the Instantaneous SIS URE across every spatial point in the area of the service volume visible to the SV at that particular instant in time.
-Put another way; consider the signal from a given SV at a given point in that area there is a unique Instantaneous SIS URE value based on geometric relationship between the SV and the point of interest.
+Put another way; consider the signal from a given SV at a given point in time.
+That signal intersects the surface of the Earth over an area, and at each point in that area there is a unique Instantaneous SIS URE value based on geometric relationship between the SV and the point of interest.
 In the name "Instantaneous RMS SIS URE," the "Instantaneous" means that no time averaging occurs.
 The "RMS" refers to taking the RMS of all the individual Instantaneous SIS URE values across the area visible to the SV for a single time.
 This concept is explained in SPSPS08 Section A.4.11, and the relevant equation is presented in Appendix B.1.2 of this report.

-3.1.1 URE Over All AOD
+3.2.1 URE Over All AOD